lacedaemonium/kubernetes_label_parser/README.md

-Утилитка, необходимая для быстрого получения версий микросервисов, задеплоенных в текущий момент на окружении в текущем контектсте (context) kubernetes cluster.
+A utility to quickly get versions of microservices currently deployed to the environment in the current kubernetes cluster context.

-Файл kube_config.cfg должен либо содержать актуальный конфиг kubectl либо быть символической ссылкой на валидный конфиг kubectl.
+The kube_config.cfg file must either contain the current kubectl config or be a symbolic link to a valid kubectl config.

-Для запуска:
+To run:

-Указать параметры в файле main.py:
+- Specify parameters in the main.py file:

-project_namespace_name = ""  - имя неймспейса
+project_namespace_name = "" // namespace name

-get_data_from = 'deployment' - откуда брать информацию (из деплойментов или подов - pod); по умолчанию, как видно, берется из деплойментов.
+get_data_from = 'deployment' // where to get information from (from deployments or pods); by default, as you can see, it is taken from deployments.

-Установить зависимости: pip install -r requirements.txt
+- Install dependencies: pip install -r requirements.txt